junbetterway/spring-data-elasticsearch-basic/README.md

 | Row                 | Document      |
 | Column              | Field         |

-Now having the above comparisons, this is how we will define our Index class - Account:
+Now having the above comparisons, this is how we will define our Index class - **Account**:

 ```
 @Document(indexName = AccountConstant.INDEX_NAME)